qureai/qureai.github.io/_posts/2017-12-13-deep-learning-visualization-gradient-based-methods.md

 Steps 1-4 makes up the GradCAM method.
-Including step 5 makes the up the Guided Grad CAM method.
+Including step 5 constitutes the Guided Grad CAM method.
 Here's how a heat map generated from Grad CAM method looks like.
 The best contribution from the paper was the generalization of the CAM paper in the presence of fully-connected layers.

-*Shortcomings*:
-The algorithm although managed to keep out backpropagating the gradients all the way up to inputs - it only propagates the gradients only till the final convolutional layer.
-The major problem with GradCAM was it's limitation to specific architectures which use the AveragePooling layer to connect convolutional layers to fully connected layers.
-The other major drawback of GradCAM was the upsampling to coarse heatmap results in artifacts and loss in signal.

 <p align="center">
     <img width="100%" src="/assets/images/visualisation_2/xray-grad_cam.png" alt="Annotated_x">
     <br>
     <small>Heatmap by GradCAM against original annotation.</small>
 </p>

+*Shortcomings*:
+The algorithm although managed to keep out backpropagating the gradients all the way up to inputs - it only propagates the gradients only till the final convolutional layer.
+The major problem with GradCAM was it's limitation to specific architectures which use the AveragePooling layer to connect convolutional layers to fully connected layers.
+The other major drawback of GradCAM was the upsampling to coarse heatmap results in artifacts and loss in signal.

 ## Relevance score based